YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 This will place the camera’s view onto a Texture that can then be applied to another object.
 This makes it easy to create sports arena video monitors, surveillance cameras, reflections etc.

+### Camera's depth
+Camera's depth in the camera rendering order. \
+Cameras with lower depth are rendered before cameras with higher depth. \
+Use this to control the order in which cameras are drawn if you have multiple cameras and some of them don't cover the full screen.